4515 Willard Ave. #2210

 eniko.basa at verizon dot net

-While membership is not required for submission or publication of articles we urge potential contributors to become members and to consult our website (www.ahea.net ) about our yearly conferences.
+While membership in AHEA is not required for submission or publication of articles we urge potential contributors to become members and to consult our website (www.ahea.net ) about our yearly conferences.
 Preliminary inquiries, preferably with an abstract enclosed, about publishing in Hungarian Cultural Studies may be addressed to the Editor-in-Chief.
 For details please see Guidelines for Paper Submission and Evaluation.

-ASSOCIATE EDITOR: Enikő Molnár Basa, Library of Congress.
+Associate Editors: Enikő M. Basa, Library of Congress

 INTERNATIONAL ADVISORY BOARD

-Erzsébet Barát, Szegedi Tudományegyetem & Central European University, Hungary
+Erzsébet Barát, University of Szeged and Central European University, Hungary